pawel-up/tabs-split-layout/docs/state.md

 Consider the state as an immutable object.
 Changing any property of the `State` object won't trigger any change in the UI.
 The change would be transparent to the manager or the state itself and could produce unexpected results.

-Instead, we introduced a `Transaction` which allows manipulating objects in the state.
+Instead, we introduced a `Transaction` that allows manipulating objects in the state.

 ```ts
 const transaction = layout.transaction();